 little resources, which nicely highlights the power of machine learning.
 Given a dedicated, pre-trained language

-training on Amazon or Google Cloud servers, I think my
+model and/or 4-6 weeks of low learnrate training on Amazon or Google Cloud servers, I think my

 architecture might just hold up!